Green-Software-Foundation/if/docs/implementations/watt-time.md

 * Emissions are aggregated for every 5 minutes regardless of the granularity of the observations.

 ### Authentication

+WattTime API requires activation of subscription before usage.
+Please refer to WattTime website for more information.

 **Required Parameters:**

 * username: Username for the WattTime API
 * password: Password for the WattTime API

+### Typescript Usage
 ```typescript
 // environment variable configuration
 // export WATT_TIME_USERNAME=test1